Caoilfhionn Gallagher

-Caoilfhionn Gallagher is an Irish-born barrister at Doughty Street Chambers in London, specialising in human rights and civil liberties.
+Caoilfhionn Gallagher is an Irish barrister, specialising in human rights and civil liberties.
+Until March 2026, she was an asociate tenant at Doughty Street Chambers in London.

 Life

 Gallagher studied at University College Dublin and graduated in 1999 with a Bachelor's degree in Civil Law.
 She also holds degrees from the Honorable Society of the King's Inns, Dublin; and Cambridge University.

 She is one of the three joint founders of the ‘Act for the Act’ campaign (with Martha Spurrier and Fiona Bawdon), a crowdfunded advertising campaign to tell positive stories about the Human Rights Act 1998.